 Luckily, I had an easy hack: just look for the words “Made in Italy.”
 I learned this valuable lesson after a few unfortunate wine purchases that led to the discovery of what I like to call backpacker’s sangria — a bottle of red wine mixed with fizzy lemonade to make it drinkable.
 Tragic, right?

-In fact, the first wine my French boyfriend and I drank together was a bottle of Italian red we shared in Romania.
-It’s truly a small, small world!
 In the spirit of marrying food, wine, and cultures, today I’m sharing my recipe for Savory Crepes with Chimichurri Sauce.

 One of my favorite ways to use up the crepes is to transform them into savory snacks.